-- 4.2 The terms of the 2003 Act do not prevent licensing authorities consulting other bodies or persons before determining their policies.
+4.2 The terms of the 2003 Act do not prevent licensing authorities consulting other bodies or persons before determining their policies.
 For example, certain authorities may consider it essential to consult the Crime and Disorder Reduction Partnerships (CDRPs), British Transport Police, local Accident and Emergency Departments, bodies representing consumers, local police consultative groups or those charged locally with the promotion of tourism.
 It may also be valuable to consult local performers, performers' unions (such as the Musicians' Union and Equity) and entertainers involved in the cultural life of the local community.
-Brighton & Hove City Council conducts this consultation via the Licensing Strategy Group. - 4.3 Brighton & Hove City Council has a new consultation portal which will be used as part of this consultation process. - 4.4 The consultation period runs for 12 weeks starting from 14 June 2010.
+Brighton & Hove City Council conducts this consultation via the Licensing Strategy Group (see appendix C).

+- 4.3 Brighton & Hove City Council has a new consultation portal which was used as part of this consultation process. - 4.4 The consultation period ran for 12 weeks starting from 14 June 2010.
+The responses received are at Appendix B. The views and comments have been considered and incorporated into the policy as appropriate, as shown in appendix B.